Week 13 of pregnancy

 Around now, they begin to swallow little bits of amniotic fluid, which pass into the stomach.
 The kidneys start to work.
-They start to make urine.
+They start to make urine (wee).
 This is released into the amniotic sac (sack of fluids around them) making amniotic fluid.

 Week 15 of pregnancy

 Around this time, they will start to hear.
-She or he may hear muted sounds from the outside world and any noises your digestive system makes.
+They may hear muted sounds from the outside world and any noises your digestive system makes.
 They will also hear the sound of your voice and heart.

-The eyes also start to become sensitive to light.
-Even though the eyes are closed, they may register a bright light outside your tummy.
+Their eyes also start to become sensitive to light.
+Even though the eyes are closed, they may sense a bright light outside your tummy.

 Week 16 of pregnancy

-The muscles of the face can now move.
-The beginnings of facial expressions appear but can't be controlled yet.
+They can now move the muscles in their face.
+The beginnings of facial expressions appear but cannot yet be controlled.

 Their lungs are also developing.
 They are practicing breathing amniotic fluid in and out.

 The nervous system continues to develop.
 This allows the muscles in the limbs to flex.
 Around this time, their hands can reach each other.
-They can form a fist and hold each other when they touch.
+Their hands can form a fist and hold each other when they touch.